Ionic-bonds/GenAI_Engine/README.md

 # GenAI_Engine
-An OpenAI powered GenAI chatbot that uses Document DB, FastAPI and LlamaIndex to generate response.
+An OpenAI powered GenAI chatbot that uses Vector DB, FastAPI and LlamaIndex to generate response.